Johann-Goncalves-Pereira/Johann-Goncalves-Pereira/README.md

 After a few jobs as a freelancer, a client offered a job offer at [Reside](https://resideadmissions.com), which is where I currently work at.
 Nowadays I work with Reside front-end developer, and freelance at UpWork.
 I've been programming for about 5 years now.

-You can check out more of my work at website and my GitHub.

 You can check out more of my work at [website](https://johann-goncalves-pereira.netlify.app) and my [GitHub](https://github.com/Johann-Goncalves-Pereira).

 I love your work with  **Elm**, **Sass**, **Html** and got experience with ReatJS and ReactNative.